NuevoFoundation/workshops/content/english/java-tictactoe/activity-4.md

 4. Outside of the while loop, add the code `sc.close()` to close the `Scanner` object from reading any new inputs.

-It is good practice to do so since we know we won't be getting any more inputs after we `break` from the `while` loop!
+It is good practice to close the `Scanner` object if we won't be getting any more inputs after we `break` from the `while` loop!

 </br>